Special Programs Coordinator

 ENA National Resolutions Committee

 2020 – Current.
 Member of the Emergency Nurses Association’s Resolutions Committee, which oversees the resolutions and bylaws proposed for the annual business meeting of the Emergency Nurses Association.
+The Resolutions Committee is the highest appointed committee within the ENA.

 Pacific Northwest Sepsis Conference Planning Committee